 This MA program is for teachers aspiring to become educational administrators.
 The program emphasizes leadership in an inclusive school community to provide enriched educational experiences for a diverse K-12 student population.
 Upon completion of the program, graduates are able to apply for a letter of eligibility with advanced standing as a principal or those with three years of teaching experience may apply for a NJ Supervisor Certificate.

-Elementary Education K-6 & Teacher of students with Disabilities Endorsement, with option to complete Master of Arts in Education offered through Georgian Court University
+Elementary Education K–6 & Teacher of Students with Disabilities Teacher Education Certification with MA in Education Option

 The program is designed with a three-phase learning macro concept.
 Candidates must demonstrate competency at each phase before beginning the next phase.
 In Phase I, initial instruction is provided at the novice or theoretical level.
 Phase II is an application level followed by a mastery level, Phase III.
 Each phase is designed to include, at a minimum, the New Jersey Professional Standards for Teachers, the New Jersey Special Education Topical Areas, the New Jersey Core Curriculum Content Standards and the International Society of Technology in Education.